December 20, 2019.

 - Toilet paper - 2 rolls.
 I've found that a single roll is enough for all but the longest trips, but this is something you want to have a backup of, in case you lose the first roll, or it gets wet...

 - Baby wipes.
 Go for unscented, and make sure they are resealable.
 I like to take two packs per trip - one to keep in the cab, and the other in the kitchen box.
-Use them sparingly for washing hands and "showering" the spots that get stinky.
+Use them sparingly for washing hands and every day for "showering" the spots that get stinky.

 - Electric shaver (two-week trips only) - while I probably only end up using this once per two-week trip, it's amazing how nice it can feel to get a week's worth of itchy facial hair growth trimmed down.